Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 Plan tier and a setup checklist for an accounting firm

 Cowork runs on Pro, Max, Team, and Enterprise plans per Anthropic’s release notes, but only the two business tiers fit client work.
 Here’s the checklist Fusion Computing runs with a firm before the first client file goes near the tool.
+The steps come from anonymized client data across the 2026 firm pilots; in our practice the plan-tier fix is the first change we make.

 Get a CISSP-led review of how AI tools reach your client books →